Softening Point Test of Bitumen

 This is utilized while using bitumen as a binder for road construction.
 Softening point value gives the temperature at which the bitumen should be heated before using it for pavement construction.

-If the climatic temperature exceeds the softening point, the bitumen used as binder starts to melt and the pavement becomes sticky.
+If the climatic temperature exceeds the softening point, the bitumen used as a binder starts to melt and the pavement becomes sticky.

 Important Terms related to Softening Point Bitumen Test